shakacode/react_on_rails/docs/code-splitting-loadable-components.md

 If that is not done, webpack will add and invoke browser-specific functions to fetch the chunks into the bundle, which throws an error on server-rendering.

 - `new webpack.optimize.LimitChunkCountPlugin({ maxChunks: 1 })`
-The react_on_rails_pro vm-renderer expects only one single server-bundle.
+The react_on_rails_pro node-renderer expects only one single server-bundle.
 In other words, we cannot and do not want to split the server bundle.

 #### Client config